cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 Once you have selected all options you need, click Generate Project.
 Your project zip file will automatically be downloaded.

 ### Import a Spring Boot Project into STS

+Extract your project zip file into the folder from which you intend to push it to GitHub later.

 Within STS, open File...Import.
 For the import wizard, select Gradle...Existing Gradle Project.
 Click Finish to begin the import.